akwohlgenant/akwohlgenant.github.io/_posts/2020-09-03-us_rig_counts_shiny_r.md

 To view this web app in full-screen on the shinyapps.io website, click the link below:

  (<https://andro-wohlgenant.shinyapps.io/US_RigCountsByState/>)

+I'm still learning shiny and I realize this is a pretty simple little app.
+Feel free to pass along any tips or ideas to make this app better.
+I plan to update the source code to download the data from Baker Hughes more frequently; I realize this dataset is a little dated now.
+I also hope to modify this post to include the source code to generate the app; look for that update soon!

 <span>Photo by <a href="https://unsplash.com/@worksite?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">WORKSITE Ltd.</a> on <a href="https://unsplash.com/s/photos/oil-rig?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>